-I - Business income election - For tax years beginning on or after January 1, 2003, you may make an election to treat all of your income other than compensation as business income.
-To make this election you must check the box on this line and write zero on Step 6, Lines 37 and 45.
+I - Business income election - If you are making the election to treat all of your income other than compensation as business income, you must check the box on this line and write zero on Step 6, Lines 37 and 45.
 This election must be made by the extended due date of this return.
 Once made, the election is irrevocable.

 J - Write your Illinois corporate file (charter) number assigned to you by the Illinois Secretary of State.